emanuellcs/emanuellcs.github.io/README.md

 # Minimalist Business Card

-A clean, responsive, and lightweight personal website template designed to showcase a short bio, contact details, and portfolio links with minimal markup.
+A clean, responsive, and lightweight personal website template.
+While this repository hosts the personal business card for Emanuel Lázaro, it is structured as an open-source template for anyone wanting a simple "Linktree-style" profile.

 ## 📖 About